 Kingsmill Bond, CFA, is the Energy Strategist for Carbon Tracker.
 He believes that the energy transition is the most important driver of financial markets and geopolitics in the modern era.

 Kingsmill has worked as a sell-side City equity analyst and strategist for 25 years, including for Deutsche Bank, Sberbank and Citibank in London, Hong Kong and Moscow.
 He has written research on emerging market and global themes, including the wider significance of the shale revolution and the impact of US energy independence.

-He has an MA in history from Cambridge University, qualified as an accountant (CIMA), and is holds the Chartered Financial Analyst (CFA) qualification.
+He has an MA in history from Cambridge University, qualified is an accountant (CIMA), and holds the Chartered Financial Analyst (CFA) qualification.